 Namely, when another company uses your mark in order to mark their identical or similar goods/services, while you have already established a brand, this competitor’s company takes your effort and time invested in the brand building.

-Let’s say you have been building a brand for two years, that is, the process from point A – when you bring and look for clients, to point B – when clients come on their own and are interested in your goods/services, without you spending any time and effort for this purpose.
-The competing firm, using your mark, skips the path from point A to point B, only thanks to your mark, and immediately picks the fruits already ripe at point B. The mark should provide protection and reward to your commitment while building the brand.
+Let’s say you have been building a brand for two years, that is, the process from point A – when you bring and look for clients, to point B – when clients come on their own and are interested in your goods/services.
+The competing firm, using your mark, skips the path from point A to point B, only thanks to the recognizability of your mark, and immediately picks the fruits already ripe at point B. The mark should provide protection and reward to your commitment while building the brand.
 With a trademark, you show both yourself and the others that you appreciate everything you invested in order to get your business up to point B.